quirinziessler/HNOPraxis/README.md

 ## About The Project

-This repo is a clone of a Microsoft PowerApps Canva Application.
 The Applications goal is to offer a booking Platform for an ambulant hospital company, serving in several offices with multiple doctors in each office.
+The project was a task during our lecture of model-driven software development with the Low-Code/No-Code platforms Mendix & Microsoft PowerApps.

+The main folder is a clone of the Microsoft PowerApps Canva Application.
+Its also importable as solution via the .zip file.
 The App isn't useable due to the access limitations only to tentant internals of Microsofts PowerPlattform.